jcarlos-prieto/niliBOX/resources/API.md

 <tr>
 <td>b_import(name,file)</td>
 <td>
-Imports a Javascript module of type .mjs.
+Import a Javascript module of type .mjs.
 <ul>
 <li>Parameter <i><b>name</b></i>: String - This value will be used to reference the primitives available in the imported module</li>
 <li>Parameter <i><b>file</b></i>: String - File name of the module to be imported.
 This file must be added to the resource collection file</li>